materiaraiding/materiaraiding-old/index.md

 This website is a resource provided by Materia Raiding community, as a one-stop shop for your Savage and Ultimate Raiding needs for the Materia FF14 Datacenter.

-Now with Dawntrail Content!
+Updated for Dawntrail! ☀️
-{: .label .label-purple }
+{: .label .label-yellow }

 | Savage Raids              | Ultimate Raids       | Extreme Trials     | Criterion Dungeons |
 |:--------------------------|:---------------------|:-------------------|:-------------------|